wallandall/docker/ownCloud/README.md

 # Readme

-Owncloud  is a **file sharing** that makes it easy to share and sync content.
+Owncloud  is a **file sharing** platform that makes it easy to share and sync content.
 The docker-compose.yml file contins images for the Owncloud Server, Maria DB and Redis.

 # .env